Laqira Protocol Price Tops $0.0129 on Major Exchanges (LQR)

 - Lumi Credits (LUMI) traded up 8.9% against the dollar and now trades at $0.0162 or 0.00000027 BTC.

-Laqira Protocol was first traded on November 11th, 2021.
+Laqira Protocol’s launch date was November 11th, 2021.
 Laqira Protocol’s total supply is 10,000,000,000 tokens and its circulating supply is 81,623,663 tokens.
-The official message board for Laqira Protocol is blog.laqira.io.
+Laqira Protocol’s official Twitter account is @laqiraprotocol and its Facebook page is accessible here.
+Laqira Protocol’s official website is laqira.io.
+Laqira Protocol’s official message board is blog.laqira.io.
 The Reddit community for Laqira Protocol is https://reddit.com/r/laqiraprotocol and the currency’s Github account can be viewed here.
-The official website for Laqira Protocol is laqira.io.
-Laqira Protocol’s official Twitter account is @laqiraprotocol and its Facebook page is accessible here.

 All services of Laqira Platform will be available by Laqira token and LQR should be paid as the native currency of the platform.
 For example in NFT marketplace, buying and selling NFTs will be operated by LQR tokens.”